 To access property tax information, please go to Property Tax Search.

 Property Tax Payments

 Property tax bills are mailed by the town, city, or village treasurer in mid to late December.
-Either payment in full or if your tax bill qualifies you to pay in installments, the payment must be made to the proper town, city, or village treasurer by January 31.
+Either payment in full or first installment must be made to the proper town, city, or village treasurer by January 31.
 The second installment is due to the Bayfield County Treasurer by July 31.
 If any payment due date is not met, the unpaid property tax balance becomes delinquent and accrues interest at a rate of 1% per month retroactive to February 1.

 Credit Card / E-Check Payments

 Point and Pay is our credit card/e-check processing provider.
 A convenience fee of 2.39% will be charged for credit/debit card payments.
 A convenience fee of $1.50 will be charged for an e-check.
 Only second half payments or delinquent payments can be paid online using Point and Pay; NOT first half payments due to municipalities.

 Online payments will be disabled from December 15 to February 15 due to current taxes being payable to the local municipalities only.